andychenggg/CS307Proj2/README.md

      ```

      - HTTP request type: **get**
-     - Response data format: **json**
-     - Function: Get a list of all users, including all the information that needs to be rendered
+     - Function and return value: **return** a list of all users, including all the information that needs to be rendered

    - `findCurrentUser`